 No!
 This can’t be happening, dammit!
 I won’t allow it!

-The soft light continued to pulsate as her fear materialized and drifted before her.
-The dark menace glowered and dared her to fight – fight her fear, or fight the gentle voice.
-As the threat inflamed her awareness, she recognized the ugly creature she’d become.
+The soft light continued to pulsate as fear took form and drifted before her.
+The shadowy menace glowered and dared her to fight – fight it or fight the light.
+As it inflamed her consciousness, she began to recognize the grotesque creature she had become.

 Her classmates were in their Celtic attire, looking excited and happy.
-She’d missed that joyful feeling and wished she could right the wrong she’d done in trying to crush it in others.
-Delighting in watching everyone gather, she began to feel something familiar – something she hadn’t felt for a very long time – something she remembered as love.
+She missed that joyful feeling and wished she could right the wrong she had done in trying to crush it in others.
+While watching everyone gather, she experienced an emotion previously unfamiliar to her – appreciation.
+As she took note of this, a familiar sensation crept in – something she hadn’t felt for a very long time – something she remembered as love.

 Billy stood on the backstage catwalk, fiddling with equipment.
-She called to him, but he didn’t respond.
-She grabbed at his arm, but her hand passed through it.
-He neither heard nor saw her.
+She called to him.
+He didn’t respond.
+She reached for his arm.
+Her hand passed through it.
+He didn’t see her.
+He didn’t hear her.
+He didn’t know she was there.

 Billy had set up the movie screen and was now preparing the audio equipment to operate remotely.
-He pressed the pause and play buttons simultaneously, but they wouldn’t engage.
+It wouldn’t engage.
 He tried time and again, rechecking all wiring and connections, but nothing worked.
 Biting his bottom lip, he glanced back and forth between the offstage wings.
-She knew he was looking for her and hoping he could get the device functioning before she arrived.
-He didn’t relish the thought of facing her fury.
-But after a few more attempts, he gave up.
-Head down and shoulders slumped, he started for the auditorium anteroom, shuffling his feet.
+He was looking for his beloved vixen and hoping to get the equipment functioning before she arrived.
+He didn’t relish the thought of her unforgiving fury.
+He tried a few more times then gave up.
+Head down and shoulders slumped, he shuffled his way to the auditorium anteroom.

 Sue snagged him at the door, licking her lips in fiendish pleasure.
-She’d just finished counting the votes; Becca won, nearly unrivaled.
-When Billy told her about the audio problem, she turned toward the stage, insisting they go back up and try again.
-He straightened his back, grabbed her by the arm, and, for the first time in four years, said NO to his girlfriend’s BFF.
+She’d just finished counting the votes.
+Becca won, nearly unrivaled.
+When Billy told her about the audio problem, she turned toward the stage and insisted they try again.
+He straightened his back, grabbed her arm, and, for the first time in four years, said NO to his girlfriend’s BFF.
 Sue tried to pull away, but he held tight and forced her to go with him.
 Her mouth fell open at his defiance.
 So did his when he realized what he’d done.
 Just as he was about to give it a second thought, music for the opening ceremony began to play.
 It was too late to change his mind.

 © Tina Frisco 2017